Boxcar87/PRKHelper/README.md

 Step 3: Type a message in vicinity to generate log file

-Step 4: Launch PRKHelp and target your new log file
+Step 4: Launch PRKHelper and target your new log file

 Step 5: Target your scripts folder